Thai art: Traditional

 In the Rattanakosin period traditional Thai painting was inspired by the events of the country, life, society, traditions, costumes, houses, temples, castles, palaces, nature, and various animals.
 Portraits and architecture stand out in groups, using strong colors and strongly contrasting opposite colors.
 The contrasting colors are balanced and harmonized.
 The composition of the picture often features the Tri Bhum image behind the principal Buddha image and a picture telling the story of the Lord Buddha and the Jataka tales on the side.
 Traditional Thai painting from this period is characterized by a heavy dark background and a heavy use of gold leaf.

 From the end of the reign of King Rama III, the influence of Western painting began to flow into Thailand.
 This resulted in a modification of traditional Thai painting styles in various Buddhist places.
 The original flat images were transformed into deep, three-dimensional images that look more realistic, influenced by the Western style of painting.
 An important painter during the reign of King Rama IV was Khrua In Khong.
 He was one of the first Thai painters to experiment with the Western style of painting while maintaining the traditional Thai art form.

 Many of the images in traditional Thai painting tell stories of the Lord Buddha, the Jataka tales, or important events in Thai history.
-The paintings often feature intricate details and designs that are specific to Thai culture, such as the traditional Thai costumes and architecture.
+The paintings often feature fine detail and designs that are specific to Thai culture, such as the traditional Thai costumes and architecture.
 Traditional Thai painting is still practiced today, with modern artists combining the traditional art form with contemporary techniques and styles.

 The mural painting at Wat Phra Kaew depicts a scene from the Ramakien, an epic Thai poem, where Hanuman expands his gigantic body to protect Phra Ram's tabernacle.

 The mural painting at Wat Phra Kaew depicts Hanuman and the mermaid-like creature Suvannamaccha.

 This mural painting depicts the traditional Thai architecture of Wat Phra Kaew.